-Stevens will enter his sixth season as a member of Devils’ coaching staff, having previously served as a special assignment coach.
+Scott Stevens was named as a Devils assistant coach prior to the 2012-13 season, having previously served as a special assignment coach with New Jersey.
 As a player, he spent 13 seasons with New Jersey and captained the team to three Stanley Cup Championships.
 Stevens was inducted into the Hockey Hall of Fame on November 12, 2007, and on February 3, 2006, became the first player in franchise history to have his number (4) retired.
 His playing career spanned 22 seasons with Washington, St. Louis and New Jersey.
 Stevens’ 1,635 games played are second all-time among defensemen and seventh overall, while his 233 playoff appearances are sixth in NHL history.
 He ranks fourth on the Devils’ all-time games-played list (956), fourth in assists (337) and tied for seventh in points (430).
 Stevens posted a career-high 78 points and league-leading plus-53 mark in 1993-94, becoming the only defenseman ever to lead New Jersey in scoring.
 In 2000, he became just the seventh defenseman to receive the Conn Smythe Trophy as playoff MVP, leading the team to its second of three championships.
 Stevens was named to the NHL’s First All-Star Team following the 1987-88 and 1993-94 seasons, the league’s Second All-Star Team three times, and the 1982-83 NHL All-Rookie Team, while appearing in 13 mid-season All-Star Games.
 His international experience included the 1998 Olympic Winter Games, 1996 World Cup, 1991 Canada Cup and four World Championship tournaments.
 Stevens was Washington’s first choice and fifth overall selection in the 1982 Entry Draft, after playing for the Memorial Cup-winning Kitchener Rangers in 1981-82.